embedded-machine-learning/ICCAD-TinyML2023-1st-Place/README.md

 A new folder `saved_models` is created where the model files are stored.
 You need to select your optimal model.

+We are using our QAT repository https://github.com/embedded-machine-learning/FastQATforPOTRescaler to get a power of two rescaler.
+It should be published as part of DSD23, however as this is not available yet https://jantsch.se/AxelJantsch/papers/2023/DanielSchnoell-DSD.pdf .

 ### Weight export
 Open the notebook `netron_tens/nunpy_to_c_QAT.ipynb`
 You need to select the model in the first cell, then simply run the whole notebook and a new file `wights_Quant.hpp` is created.
 This file needs to be copied into the c Project.